FriskTheFallenHuman/D3ModdingKit/.github/README.md

     * Camera movement is now based on delta time, and controled by radiant_cameraMoveSpeed.
     * Added grid lines.
   - Fixed a performance were idInteraction would allocate and link for objects that weren't in the light views frustum.
-  - Fixed a bug were timing would be incorrect in loading screens.
   - Created native versions of all AI_events and then new script functions to call the new native events.
   - Moved Weapon DoomScript native functions so they can be called in native and just in doomscript.
   - Added AnimatedEntity.cpp/h moved that from Entity.cpp/h